 1979, September 12th

 Hurricane Frederic, Category Three.
 Frederic strengthened from a category one to a category four storm in 30 hours while in the Gulf of Mexico, but weakened before landfall.
 The sustained winds reached 100 mph at landfall with gusts near 145 mph.
 Frederic moved inland near Mobile Bay and the Dauphin Island Bridge.
 The wind resulted in incredible damage to Mobile.
 Frederic was the first major hurricane to affect Mobile since 1926.
+Watch WKRG-TV News archive video of the days and recovery following Frederic and this 10 year anniversary WKRG TV5 program, from 1989.

 Between 1995-2005 there were seven hurricanes that had a significant impact on the Mobile Bay area.
 That does not include Hurricane Cindy or Hurricane Isidore since these passed farther west.